High cholesterol levels often cause no symptoms. However, it can cause skin bumps or discoloration in extreme cases.

-Cholesterol is an essential substance for the body.
+Cholesterol is an essential substance that the body uses for digestion, hormone production, and vitamin D generation.
 However, at high levels, it can be a risk factor for heart attack and other heart-related conditions.

-Undergoing routine blood tests can help a person determine if their cholesterol levels are within a healthy range.
-To lower high cholesterol levels, a doctor may suggest making lifestyle changes or taking medications.
+Undergoing routine blood tests can help a person determine whether their cholesterol levels are within a healthy range.
+If a person would benefit from lowering their cholesterol levels, a doctor might suggest making lifestyle changes or taking medications.

-A lipid panel is a blood test that shows whether or not a person has high cholesterol levels.
-A doctor will administer this test.
+A lipid panel is a blood test that a doctor administers to measure a person’s cholesterol levels.

 There are two types of cholesterol: low-density lipoprotein (LDL), or “bad,” cholesterol and high-density lipoprotein (HDL), or “good,” cholesterol.

 If cholesterol builds up in the arteries, it can lead to a condition called atherosclerosis.
 This occurs when plaques form on artery walls, and it may narrow them and cause the blood flow to become restricted.

 Although cholesterol is essential for good health, high levels of LDL cholesterol can increase the risk of stroke and heart attack.

 High cholesterol levels are